Back to top

 Under Sail

-Just plain sailing was rarity for us unless in open offshore waters or in the expanses of the Great Lakes and / or Bahamas.
+Just plain sailing was a rarity for us unless in open offshore waters or in the expanses of the Great Lakes and / or Bahamas.
 CHANTY II is no racer but given a decent wind she will move right along as thanks to her efficient hull form she is very easily driven.
 Having the ability to sail (and sail well) is always a great addition and the comfort in knowing you can always get home is very reassuring although we’ve never had to do that thanks to the reliable Cummins diesel.
 All your sail handling can be done from the exterior hem station (just aft of the pilot house) and this is the place to be also when going under bridges or anchoring.

 Motor Sailing